 - Ascertaining the weather information and how it could probably influence your travel arrangements

-During the process, you’ll have your program instructor not just checking your understanding of how to correctly and safely sail a boat, but you’ll also be cross-examined throughout your test on any other overall information which every sailor ought to know well.
-Just like utilizing any other item of machinery, you’ll require knowing the information on how to professionally handle your boat including:
+During the process, your program instructor will not only check your understanding of how to correctly and safely sail a boat.
+You will also be cross-examined throughout your test on any other information that every sailor should know well.

 - Mooring pickup